kenpachi-alt/language_proneness/README.md

 After running these files you can goto individual RQ questions and run the relevant R scripts to get the results

-Start from step 4 if you want to reproduce the results of the paper. you just need dataset.csv to get started
+Start from step 4 if you want to reproduce the results of the paper. you just need dataset.csv to get started.
+We have also provided the final csv's required to answer the RQs within each folder as executing the whole project is a time intensive task